 Crane Worldwide provides full client support through the initial days of the Brexit transition

 On the 31st December 2020, at 11pm, the Brexit transition period between the United Kingdom and the European Union came to an end.
 Although a UK-EU trade deal was announced on the 24th December, customs processes are now a requirement for trade between the United Kingdom and the European Union.
 With a new customs technology system in place and new document procedures required, Crane Worldwide stepped up to assist A.M.
 Shellfish, a wholesaler of superior Scottish fish, crustaceans and molluscs.
-An urgent shipment of live product needed a cross border delivery with a departure date of 2nd January.
+Based in Aberdeen, an urgent shipment of live product needed a cross border delivery to France with a departure date of 2nd January.

 Leading up to the Brexit transition date, France closed its borders with the UK due to a new variant of the Coronavirus that had been detected in the United Kingdom.
 It was widely reported that perishable goods and in particular Scottish seafood could be impacted by delays at the border, highlighting the need for a seamless post-Brexit approach to avoid backlogs.
 On the day of the Brexit transition coming to an end, our client had an urgent need to export its live goods from Scotland to Spain and Portugal.
 This was a time sensitive shipment due to the live product and the requirement to reach its destination was by the 3rd January.
 Due to the urgent nature, a simple border crossing was required to meet the target delivery date.
 With a new customs entry procedure in place and newly implemented technology there was fear amongst both hauliers and forwarders that backlogs and delays would be caused due to the new process.